vake21/bitcointutorials.org/README.md

 - **Sorting** – Tutorials can be sorted by **date, creator, or title**
 - **Filtering** – Users can filter videos by **creator** or by **tag**
 - **Tag Categories** – Tutorials are grouped into clear categories such as:
-  - 🔑 Signing Devices
+  - 🔐 Signing Devices
-  - 💻 Wallets
+  - 💳 Wallets
-  - 🖥 Nodes & Servers
+  - 🖥️ Nodes & Servers
+  - ⛏️ Mining
   - ⚡ Lightning Network
-  - 🛡 Privacy & Security
-  - 🧩 Advanced Features
-  - 🏦 Services & Exchanges
+  - 🏢 Services & Exchanges
-  - ⛏ Mining
-  - 🪙 Tokens
+  - 💰 Tokens
-  - 💸 Ecash
+  - 💵 Ecash
+  - 🛡️ Privacy & Security
+  - 🚀 Advanced Features

 ---